snapframework/snap-website/snaplets/heist/templates/faq.md

 Yes!
 Here is a list of sites that we know of that use Snap.
 Let us know if you know of others:

-  -  [VFILES](http://vfiles.com) uses Snap for all of their backend services.
+  -  [Piperka](http://piperka.net/) uses Snap and serves Heist templates.

   -  Everything at [Fynder](https://fynder.io/) is powered by Snap.